New farmworker housing project emerges in Sunnyside amid labor and immigration shifts

 “At a time when so many local resident farmworkers are struggling to find work, it’s concerning that growers are looking to bring in more guest workers, meaning fewer jobs and reduced hours for local residents,” Cardenas said.

-Maricela Santana-Walle, environmental justice coordinator, said she also heard similar concerns from local farmworkers.
+Maricela Santana-Walle, environmental justice coordinator for We Are Ella, said she also heard similar concerns from local farmworkers.

 “A lot of stories that I’ve heard from farmworkers is that they’ve had to travel to places near Oregon, you know, going up farther away to look for jobs,” she said.